mrboson/php-redis-controller/README.md

 ### Implementation

-Include redis_cache_controller/loader.php on any PHP page you wish to be managed by the cache controller.
-Change the constants and config variables at the top of loader.php to match your environment.
+Include rcc-config.php and ./redis_cache_controller/loader.php on any PHP page you wish to be managed by the cache controller.
+Change the constants and config variables in rcc-config.php to match your environment (if you are caching WordPress, then use rcc-wordpress-config.php instead of rcc-config.php).

 Test using the provided sample.php.